Graylog2/documentation/pages/ideas_explained.rst

 It is also a law of the market that you have to build your volume pricing model on the amount of data that is usually collected
 **today**.
 The amount of generated data has increased dramatically and vendors are nailed to their pricing model from 2008.
-This is why you get quotes that fill you with sadness in todays world.
+This is why you get quotes that fill you with sadness in today's world.

 Blackboxes
 ----------